raviqqe/stak/doc/src/content/docs/embedding-scripts.md

 This page explains how to embed scripts written in Stak Scheme into Rust programs.
 By reading this page, you will learn:

 - How to add Stak Scheme as a dependency in your Rust projects.
+- How to compile Scheme scripts for Rust programs to include.
 - How to embed scripts written in Stak Scheme in Rust programs.

 ## Preparing a Scheme script